Breadvan_update_004: Looking at the hardpoints

 The design process of our patron’s idea

-Before being able to start the design process of our patron’s idea, there is an important meeting to be held: the team comes together to discuss the so called hard points.
-These hardpoints include the rigid, non-adjustable items such as suspension mounts, A-pillar base, structural safety elements and crash structures.
-The team also discusses the possibilities the V12 base vehicle offers to our design and coachbuilding team.
+Last week we showed the first photos of the actual base car our coachbuilding team will convert into the #BreadvanHommage.
+Our patron’s idea has to be discussed in an important meeting, before being able to start the design process.
+The team comes together to discuss the so called hard points, the purpose of fully understanding the base car.
+These hardpoints include the rigid, non-adjustable items.
+Specifically hardpoints include the suspension mounts, A-pillar base, structural safety elements and crash structures.
+The team also discusses the possibilities the V12 base vehicle offers.
 This meeting is key to establish all different roads the project can take.

 Car design tape

-With highly flexible black car design tape -normally used on clay models in car design studios- which comes in a large variety of different thicknesses, we highlighted all different options directly on the body.
-These possibilities, hardpoints, potential bottlenecks and other probable issues the team could run into whilst designing and coachbuilding the motorcar- form a grid we will work with or around.
-In some cases certain elements are eliminated by removal or re-location.
+With highly flexible black car design we highlighted all different options directly on the body.
+We normally use the tape on clay models in car design studios.
+The tape comes in a large variety of different thicknesses.
+The possibilities, hardpoints, potential bottlenecks form a grid we will work with or around.
+We discuss all probable issues the team could run into whilst designing and coachbuilding the motorcar.
+By removal or re-location certain elements are eliminated.
 A good example is the intake on the wing located at the driver side of the vehicle.
 This intake feeds fresh air to a radiator located in the wing, going to an oil-cooler.
-This vent will be deleted all together and the radiator located to the side of the panel behind the window of the driver, which will boasts intakes reminiscent of the original Breadvan race car.
+This vent will be deleted all together and the radiator re-located to the side of the panel behind the window of the driver.
+As a result of this the intake will be reminiscent of the original Breadvan race car.

 Space for creativity